flexera-public/policy_templates/cost/aws/reserved_instances/utilization/README.md

 # AWS Reserved Instances Utilization

-**As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.**

 ## What it does

-This Policy Template leverages the AWS RI report.
-It will notify only if utilization of a RI falls below the value specified in the `Show Reservations with utilization below this value` field.
+This Policy Template leverages the AWS Reserved Instances (RI) report.
+It will notify only if utilization of an RI falls below the value specified in the `Show Reservations with utilization below this value` field.
 It will email the user specified in `Email addresses of the recipients you wish to notify`

 ## Input Parameters